Facing Your Fears of Returning to School as an Adultby Becton Loveless

-Most career colleges, schools offering vocational training, now offer bachelor's and graduate degree programs oriented toward working adults.
-People frequently enroll in career colleges to learn new skills or enhance their knowledge.
-Career colleges still offer vocational training programs, such as automotive repair and masonry, but increasing numbers of working professionals enroll in career colleges to learn the skills necessary to earn a college degree or take their current career to the next level.
+A growing number of career colleges and vocational training schools now offer bachelor's and graduate degree programs oriented toward working adults.
+People frequently enroll in career colleges to acquire new skills or enhance their knowledge.
+Career colleges still offer vocational training programs, such as automotive repair, electronics engineering and masonry, but increasing numbers of working professionals are enrolling in career colleges to learn the skills necessary to earn a college degree or take their current career to the next level.

-The increasing availability of career colleges offering online programs is making it easier and more convenient for working professionals to finish college or earn more degrees.
-Re-enrolling in college is a great way to make a career transition, learn new skills, study subjects of personal interest, and enhance marketability in the job market.
+The increasing availability of career colleges offering online programs is making it easier and more convenient for working professionals to finish college or earn another degree.
+Re-enrolling in college is a great way to make a career transition, learn new skills, study subjects of personal interest, and enhance marketability in a competitive job market.

 Unfortunately, many wouldbe adult students who desire to position themselves for a career change or return to college do not do so because of fear.

 The First Step is Admitting It

-The following concerns are voiced by many working professionals reluctant to return to school:
+The following concerns and fears are shared by many working professionals reluctant to return to school:

-Many working professionals are concerned about the cost of returning to college, the time commitment involved, and attending classes with younger students.
+Working professionals and adults are concerned about the cost of returning to college, the time commitment involved, and the challenges of attending classes with younger students.
 Many are also concerned that their employers will be unimpressed with their new degrees or certifications.
 This is especially true of online degrees and diplomas.

-However, most working adults re-enrolling in career college, regardless of whether they attend or complete classes online, fit-in well and are more than up to the challenge of returning to college as an adult.
-They usually enroll with fears and concerns only later to realize that they were overreacting.
+However, most working adults re-enrolling in career college, regardless of whether they attend or complete classes online, end up fitting in well and are more than up to the challenge of returning to college as an adult.
+They usually enroll with fear and concern, only to later realize that their fear and concern were unfounded.

-Because of the benefits of returning to college, many working professionals that have re-enrolled in college are glad that their fears did not prevent them from obtaining more education.
+Because of the benefits of returning to college, many working professionals that have re-enrolled in college are glad that did not let their fears prevent them from pursuing more education.

 I'm Afraid I Won't Fit In

-Many middle-aged adult returning to college are concerned about standing out and not fitting in with younger students.
-According to the U.S. Department of Education, college students 25 years or older comprise 40 percentage of all students enrolled in college.
+Many middle-aged adults returning to college are concerned about standing out and not fitting in with younger students.
+According to the U.S. Department of Education, college students 25 years or older comprise 40 percent of all students enrolled in college.
 Likewise, in 2001, close to 3 million people 35 years or older were enrolled in college, according to the National Center for Education Statistics.